donkirkby/chess-kit/raw_rules/rules.md

 * Finally, **draw** cards until you have one card for every checker in front of you.

+#### Moving and Throwing
 Chess pieces move normally, unless they are stacked on checkers.
 Pieces on checkers are modified as follows:

 * Your piece on your checker is carrying a bucket of tar: after moving your piece normally, you may throw the tar at one of your opponent's pieces or pass it to one of your own.
 Move the checker like a king, one space in any direction, to place it under another piece of either colour.
-Leave your piece where it ended its move.
+Leave your chess piece where it ended its move.
 You can only move a checker under another piece, it can't sit alone on a square.
-If you move a piece stacked on more than one of your checkers, you may move all its checkers together as a stack.
-The stack may make up to one king move per checker in a single turn, but you have to remove one checker from the board for each move after the first one.
-The stack must end up under a chess piece.
-As an example, you move your pawn stacked on three of your checkers, then you move all three checkers two squares.
-You must remove one of the checkers from the stack.
 * Your piece on your opponent's checker is tarred: pawns cannot move at all, and other pieces move like pawns.
-If it is on more than one checker, it's still tarred, but no worse.

-If one of your pieces is on a black and a white checker, immediately remove one checker of each colour and return them to their owners.
-Keep removing pairs of black and white checkers, if there are more.

 When you move a piece, it brings any checkers along with it.
+If you move a tarred piece all the way to your back rank, remove the checker and return it to your opponent, a bit like promoting a pawn.

 #### Adding and Capturing Checkers
-After you finish moving, you may play one of your cards to add a checker.
-You may only add checkers of your own colour, and you may add one to a piece that matches the card.
+After you finish moving and throwing, you may play one of your cards to add a checker.
+You may only add checkers of your own colour, and you may only add one to a piece that matches the card.

 Checkers cards match any piece of that colour, so you may use a black checker card to add one of your checkers to any black piece or use a white checker card